 Facebook has just purchased Giphy, the popular GIF hosting platform.
 In a post on the blog, GIPHY said it will be integrated into the Instagram team.

 Although both companies have confirmed the deal, they have not yet disclosed the amount.
-However, a report from Axios suggests that Facebook would have taken Giphy for about 400 million dollars.
+However, a report by Axios suggests that Facebook took Giphy for about $ 400 million.

 The GIPHY API is quite popular among social networks.
-Facebook already uses it in its other products like Messenger, Instagram, and WhatsApp for GIF search.
+Facebook already uses it in its other products such as Messenger, Instagram and WhatsApp for GIF search.
 Twitter also uses (used?)
 GIPHY's services for its GIF search function.

 In a statement, Vishal Shah, vice president of Instagram product, said that GIPHY will continue to manage its library and that developers will have the same access to the GIPHY API as before.